 An ancient form of Chinese medicine, acupuncture has been used for centuries to alleviate pain, insomnia, and other issues without the use of medicine.
 It works by stimulating certain points on the body.
 Some with Parkinson’s may feel the benefits of acupuncture, such as an improvement in fatigue, which helps in every area.

 Hippotherapy has been practiced since the 1960s and uses equine movement as therapy.
-The rhythmic movements of a horse show therapeutic value to patients.
+The rhythmic movements of a horse show therapeutic value to Parkinson’s patients.
 Hippotherapy is known to improve movement for many neurological disorders.
-It’s an excellent option for those with Parkinson’s disease, as it helps with coordination, balance, and muscle control.
+In excellent option for those with Parkinson’s disease, as it helps with coordination, balance, and muscle control.

 Although there are no studies showing a permanent reduction in tremors after a massage, it may help in causing tremors to subside for a time.
 Any relief is helpful, and massage can only help our overall health, with its ability to bring relaxation, stress reduction, and rest.